Chronology of Space Exploration

 August 22

-• First complete ring around Neptune discovered.
-[1]
+• The first complete ring around Neptune is discovered.
+[1] [5]

 August 25